gvwilson/sensibleadventures/nardica/nardica.md

 *Doctor Johel knelt beside her.
 "I need you to give Johnson a message.
 Can you do that?"
 She squeezed Iffy's arm, her exoskeleton making her grip so strong that Iffy yelped.
-"Tell him we know what he's trying to do.
+"Tell him we know what he is trying to do.
 Tell him we understand his reasons, but we will not---"*

 *"__We__ have not yet decided what we will do."
 Aunt Naggie crossed her arms.